Video: Paul Coffey is one of three D-men to score 40 goals

 But Coffey famously demonstrated he could dazzle at both ends of the ice with one brilliant shift in a Canada Cup semifinal against the Soviet Union in 1984.
 The lone Canada player back on a Soviet 2-on-1 in overtime, Coffey slid to his knees and deployed what the coaches call a "good stick" to intercept a pass in his own zone.

-Transitioning to offense in an eyeblink, Coffey moved the puck into the Russian zone where, after some intense sustained pressure, Mike Bossy scored the tournament winner, deflecting a Coffey slap shot into the net.
+Transitioning to offense in an eyeblink, Coffey moved the puck into the Russian zone where, after some intense sustained pressure, Mike Bossy scored the game-winning goal by deflecting a Coffey slap shot into the net.

 With that performance, Coffey had arrived as a world-class defenseman in the eyes of many observers.
 In 1985, that sentiment was validated when he won the Norris Trophy as the League's top defenseman for the first of three times.
 Coffey also won the Norris in 1986 and then again in 1995, with the Detroit Red Wings.